Code-Eagl/Retail-Sales/README.md

 limit 5
 ```

-*Find the number of uniquw customers who purched items from each category*
+**Find the number of unique customers who purchased items from each category**
 ```sql
 --show all customers
 select